fbgallet/roam-extension-color-highlighter/README.md

 - y ⇒ #c:yellow
 - w ⇒ #c:black

-All these colors are customizable.
+### Color customization with CSS
 In a css block on the roam/css page, you can specify for example:
 ```
 /* Set red highlight example */
 [data-tag="c:red"] + .rm-highlight {